Jake T. Erlendson

-Jake holds the designations Chartered Financial Analyst (CFA) and CERTIFIED FINANCIAL PLANNER™ (CFP®).
+Jake holds the Chartered Financial Analyst (CFA) and CERTIFIED FINANCIAL PLANNER™ (CFP®) designations.
 He graduated from the University of California, San Diego with a Bachelor of Arts degree in Economics.

 Jake grew up in the San Francisco Bay Area.
 He has lived in San Diego for over 15 years and currently resides in Poway with his wife and two children.